fluca1978/fluca1978.github.io/about.md

 ## Me by achievements

-My main academic achievements:
+There was a time when I thought achievements were really important.
+Today I look back and truly believe that is much more important to *demonstrate on the field my value, and not on a piece of paper*.
+By the way, if you are interested, the following is an uncomplete list.

+In the academic world:

-* Master Degree in Computer Science, University of Modena and Reggio Emilia, final vote `110/110 with lode`, 2002
+* Master Degree in Computer Science, University of Modena and Reggio Emilia, final vote `110/110 with honours`, year 2002
-* PhD in Computer Science, University of Modena and Reggio Emilia, 2005
+* PhD in Computer Science, University of Modena and Reggio Emilia, year 2005
 * Adjunct Professor, [Nipissing University](http://www.nipissingu.ca/), years 2011-2014
-* lecturer at the University of Modena and Reggio Emilia for several courses including Java, OOP, operating systems
+* lecturer at the University of Modena and Reggio Emilia for several courses including `Java, OOP, operating systems`, years 2003-2006
-* lecturer at local high schools for HTML, Javascript, networking
+* lecturer at local high schools for `HTML, Javascript, networking`, years 2009-2014`

 In the computer science world: